silverhammermba/superuser/_posts/2013-03-01-programming.markdown

     00000050   00 00 00 00  00 00 00 00  00 00 00                   ...........

 The `hexedit` interface is split up into three columns.
-The column on the left simply shows us byte numbers in hexadecimal to keep track of where we are the in the file.
-So the first byte of the first line is byte `0x0`, the first byte of the second line is byte `0x10`, the first byte of the third line is `0x20`, etc.
-The middle column is the actual bytes of the file in hexadecimal.
-Remember that in hexadecimal a byte stores values from `0x00` to `0xFF`, so each byte is represented here by two characters.
-The spacing in between the bytes helps us visualize them in groups of 4 or 8.
+The column on the left simply shows us byte numbers in hexadecimal to keep track of where we are in the the file.
+So the first byte of the first line is byte number 0x0, the first byte of the second line is byte number 0x10, the first byte of the third line is number 0x20, etc. The middle column shows the actual bytes of the file in hexadecimal.
+In hexadecimal a byte stores values from 0x00 to 0xFF, so each byte is represented by two characters.
+The spacing in between the bytes helps us visualize them in groups of 4.
 There are 16 bytes on each line.
-The third shows the same bytes as the middle column but displayed as [ASCII] characters.
-If a byte value doesn't have a printable ASCII character (such as a number or letter), it just prints a `.`.
+The right column also shows the bytes of the file but represented as [ASCII] characters rather than hexadecimal values.
+Since only the byte values 0x20-0x7E correspond to ASCII characters, all other byte values are displayed as a `.` in this column.

 [ASCII]: {{ site.baseurl }}/part2/http/#text